espnet/espnet/egs/lrs/README.md

 ##### Stage 6: Language Model Training
   * Train your own language model on the librispeech dataset (https://www.openslr.org/11/) or use a pretrained language model
   * It is possible to skip the language model and use the system without an external language model.
-For this, just remove the rnnlm from the decoding stage (5)

 ##### Stage 7: Network Training
   * Train audio model